awbla/awbla-student-workflow/content/3-agisoftmetashape.md

 -------------
 {:#createamask}
 ### Create a mask
+You should be able to use the same background image/mask across objects, so long as the Foldio background color doesn't change.
+If you need to make a new background image/mask, follow the instructions below.

 The following documentation on creating a mask is adapted from Samantha Porter's "Supplemental Instructions on Background Masking" (file name: [Supplemental_Instructions_1_Background_Masking.pdf)](https://conservancy.umn.edu/handle/11299/172480).

 #### Create a background image in Microsoft PowerPoint